NoneShen/Poly-document/new_product/integrate_bridge/launch.md

 ```

 ### Step 4.
 Run
+Now you can launch and run the two functions:
 ```bash
 ./bridge_server --config config.json
 ./bridge_http --config config.json
 ```

 ### Step 5.
 Test
-There are detailed unit tests in the code repository, which can be tested as needed before the service is started.
+There are detailed unit tests in the code repository, which can be tested as needed before the service starts.
-After the service is started, you need to check the log for errors, such as program panic, node connection failure, etc., and you need to pay attention to whether the monitoring height of the chain increases normally.
+And after the service starts, you need to check the log for errors, such as program panic, node connection failure, etc.
+Additionally you need to pay attention to whether the monitoring height of the chain increases normally.